ArshadSherif/email-sync-ai-assignment/README.md

 For production deployments, you likely want Dockerfiles, proper process managers, and secure storage for secrets.

-## Docker notes

-- `backend/docker-compose.yml` runs Elasticsearch (8.14) and Qdrant.
-It disables ES security for dev by setting `xpack.security.enabled=false`.
-Adjust for production and read ES docs about security and memory tuning.
-- Volumes `es_data` and `qdrant_data` persist data between runs.
-- Elasticsearch requires `vm.max_map_count` larger than default on some systems; if ES fails to start, check the container logs and host kernel settings.

 ## API overview
 - `GET /api/emails` — paginated list (query params: `page`, `size`, `folder`, `accountId`)